junwatu/sentiment-analysis-griddb/blog/README.md

 await dbClient.insertData({ data: reviewData });
 ```

 The code to insert data is available in the `griddb.ts` file.
+Basically, this function takes the data and inserts it into GridDB using the HTTP method.

 ```typescript
 async function insertData({